Skip to content

 ans = bsearch(0, 1_000_000_000, |mid| feasible(mid))

-These are the kinds of compact forms that matter in a contest setting because they remove setup code, not because they look novel.
+These forms save time because they skip setup code, not because they look clever.

 4. Generated C++ is still the source of truth